alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

+## 05/22/22 -  Eric Smith -     Version 4.0.5
+**Updates:**
+-   Added new Output Attribute - selectedRowKeyValue This outputs the value of the KeyField(Id) when single row selection is enabled.
+This is designed to support inputs to other components on the same screen when Reactive Screens are implemented

+**Bug Fixes:**
+-   Fix Column Wizard error when reselecting after saving a flow

 ## 05/15/22 -  Eric Smith -     Version 4.0.4
 **Bug Fixes:**
 -   Changed the Date timezone offset to start at Noon instead of Midnight in order to avoid DST issues with the offset